joshuansu0897/TerraformPracticesGCP/MIG_ManagedInstanceGroup/README.md

 - Both the `frontend MIG` and `backend MIG` will be configured to automatically scale based on the load.
 We will set up `auto-scaling` policies that will add or remove instances based on `CPU utilization` or incoming traffic.
 This will ensure that our application can handle varying levels of traffic without manual intervention.

 # Diagram
-Here is a high-level diagram of the architecture:
 TODO